Is there anything more annoying than oily skin?

 1. Choose a mild cleanser

-What you need is a gentle foaming cleanser that removes the EXCESS oil, but still leaves some behind, so skin won’t be tempted to produce too much oil again too soon.
+What you need is a gentle foaming cleanser that removes the most of the EXCESS oil, but still leaves some behind, so skin won’t be tempted to produce too much oil again too soon.

 2. If You Must Use A Toner…